AUTOBIOGRAPHY

-1967 - Is married to painter and writer Toomas Vint
+1967 — present is married to painter and writer Toomas Vint.

 WORKS IN MUSEUMS